-MINIMUM C OPTIMUM IOWA STATE UNIVERSITY RECOMMENDATIONS FOR SUCCESS ENGLISH A years emphasizing writing, speeking, reading, as well as an understanding and appreciation of literature. years with an emphasis on the enalysis and interpretation of iterature, composition and speech.
-Avears inducing one year of composition, also may include one year of speech, communication or journalism.
-A years with an emphasis on the communication skills of writing, reading and listening and the ensists and interpretation of therature.
-In addition, courses in journalism and media iteracy will be valuable.
+MINIMUM C OPTIMUM IOWA STATE UNIVERSITY IOWA UNI University of Northern Iowa RECOMMENDATIONS FOR SUCCESS ENGLISH A years emphasizing writing, speaking, reading, as well as an understanding and appreciation of literature.
+A years with an emphasis on the analysis and interpretation of literature, composition and speech.
+Years Inducing one year of fromposition, also may include one year of speech, communication or journalism.
+4 years with an emphasis on the communication skills dof writing, reading and listening and the enalysis and interpretation of literature, in addition, courses in journalism and medis literacy will be valuable.
 Extracurricular activities in debate, speech contest, newspaper and yearbook will further develop essential competencies.
-MATH 3 years including at least one year each of algebra, geometry and advanced algebra.
-Years including algebra, geometry and advenced algebra.
-Average with the addition of pre-calculus for admission to the College of Engineering.
-Byears including the equivalent of Balgebra, geometry and algebra II.
+MATH Syears including at least one year each of algebra, geometry and advanced algebra.
+3 years including algebra, geometry and advenced algebra.
+4 years with the addition of pre-calculus for admission to the College of Engineering.
+3 years including the equivalent of algebra, geometry and algebra II.
+4 years, one in each year of high schoot.
+Advanced courses in algebra and trigonometry are optimal.
+Calculus and statistics courses are also good and will contribute in the development of your higher-level analytical skits.
+NATURAL SCIENCE 3 years including at least two years of courses which emphasize elements of blology, chemistry or physics.
 4 years, one in each year of high school.
-Advanced courses in algebra and trigonometry are optimal.
-Calculus and statistics courses are also good and will contribute in the development of your higher- level analytical skills.
-NATURAL SCIENCE 3 years including at least two years of courses which emphasize elements of biology, chemistry or physics.
-Syears including courses in physical science, biology, chemistry, anvironmental science and physics for admission to the Cotlege of Liberal Arts and Sciences and Engineering.
-Syears, including one year each of biology, the Cotlege of Nursing.
-Syears including courses in general Science, biology, chemistry, earth science or physics.
-Laboratory experience is highly recommended.
-A years, one in each year of Nigh school.
-To be better propared, take at least one year each of biology, chemistry and physics.
-These can be taken in any order and may be taught productive, in either a separate or an integrated feshion, depending on your school's offerings.
+To be better prepared, take at least one year each of biology, chemistry and physics.
+These can be taken in any order and may be taught productively in either a separate or an integrated fashion, depending on your school's offerings.
 SOCIAL STUDIES 2 years for admission to Colleges of Agriculture and Life Science, Business, Design, Engineering and Human Sciences.
-3 years for admission to the College of Uberal Arts and Sciences.
-Spears with US history and world history recommended for admission to the College of Liberal Arts and Sciences.
-Queers for admission to the College of Engineering.
-3 years including courses in anthropology economics, geography, government, history, psychology or sociology.
-Byears is essential, but four is better.
-Take at least one year each of US and world history.
+3 years for admission to the College of Liberal Arts and Sciences.
+3 years with US history and world history recommended for admission to the College of Liberal Arts and Sciences.
+2 years for admission to the College of Engineering.
+3years including courses in anthropology, economics, geography, government, history, psychology or sociology.
+Syears is essential, but four is better.
+Take at least on year each of US and world history.
 Additional courses in anthropology, economics, political science, psychology and sociology provide an important understanding of our political, social and economic institutions.
-WORLD LANGUAGE 2 years of a single work! language for admission to the Colleges of Engineering and Liberal Arts and Sciences.
+WORLD LANGUAGE 2 years of a single world language for admission to the Colleges of Engineering and Liberal Arts and Sciences.
 2 years of a single world language are required for admission.
 World language courses are not required for admission.
 However, two years of world language in high school with a C- or above in the last course will meet the university graduation requirement.
-4 years of a single world language.
-By taking world language during all four years of high school you'll go beyond the basic skills and begin to use the language and reinforce your fluency.
+A years of a single world language.
+By taking world language during at four years of high school, you'll go beyond the basic skills and begin to use the language and reinforce your fluency.
 OTHER COURSES Specific elective courses are not required for admission.
 Specific elective courses are not required for admission.
-2 years of additional courses from the arequired subject areas, world language or the fine arts.
-Explored Courses in the fine arts, partorming arts, computers, or technology will help round out your high school experience.
-Your future field of concentration or core may be in one of those areas.
-Follow your interests, talents and the strengths of your school.
+2 years of additional courses from the 2 required subject areas, world language or the fine arts.
+Explored Courses in the fine arts, performing arts, computers, or technology with help round out your high school experience.
+Your future field of concentration or career may lie in one of those areas.
+Follow your interests, taierts and the strengths of your school.
 Remember to choose courses with high academic standards.